Theorem411/concurrent_cilk/README.md

-# Intel(R) Cilk(TM) Plus runtime library - Concurrent Cilk Runtime
+# LazyD Concurrent Cilk Plus runtime library fork
 This repo is a fork from [concurrent_cilk](https://github.com/iu-parfunc/concurrent_cilk.git).

 A few has been made to ensure this artifact runs without error in a `ubuntu:16.04` based docker image.
+More details can be found in [ERRATA.md](./ERRATA.md).

 Original Content below:
 ==================================================================
+# Intel(R) Cilk(TM) Plus runtime library - Concurrent Cilk Runtime

 Index:
 1. BUILDING